Arikato111/Arikato111/README.md

 ## 👋 Hello friend!

 My name is Nawasan.
-I'm a person who is familiar with technology, interested in open source, uses Linux, and writes the code.
+A person who is familiar with technology, interested in open source, uses Linux, and writes the code.

 <p align="center">